-G. Final Technical Cooperative Agreement Report with Environmental Results
+F. Final Technical Cooperative Agreement Report with Environmental Results

-1. In accordance with EPA regulations 2 CFR Parts 200 and 1500 (specifically, 200.328 monitoring and reporting program performance), the CAR agrees to submit to the EPA Project Officer within 90 days after the expiration or termination of the approved project period a final technical report on the cooperative agreement and at least one reproducible copy suitable for printing.
-The final technical report shall document project activities over the entire project period and shall include brief information on each of the following areas: 1) a comparison of actual accomplishments with the anticipated outputs/outcomes specified in the assistance agreement work plan; 2) reasons why anticipated outputs/outcomes were not met; and 3) other pertinent information, including, when appropriate, analysis and explanation of cost overruns or high unit costs.
+1. In accordance with EPA regulations 2 CFR Parts 200 and 1500 (specifically, 200.328 monitoring and reporting program performance), the CAR agrees to submit to the EPA Project Officer within 90 days after the expiration or termination of the approved project period a final technical report on the cooperative agreement and at least one reproducible copy suitable for printing .
+The final technical report shall document project activities over the entire project period and shall include brief information on each of the following areas: 1) a comparison of actual accomplishments with the anticipated outputs/outcomes specified in the assistance agreement workplan; 2) reasons why anticipated outputs/outcomes were not met; and 3) other pertinent information, including, when appropriate, analysis and explanation of cost overruns or high unit costs .
 The CAR agrees that it will notify EPA of problems, delays, or adverse conditions which materially impair the ability to meet the outputs/outcomes specified in the cooperative agreement workplan.
-2. The final report may be submitted in lieu of a final quarterly report with approval from the EPA project officer.